 CLI Tool Commands and Parameters - Docker Images

-With release version 23.4.11, InsightCloudSec has introduced a new mimics sub-command: scan-image.
-This sub-command creates vulnerability reports on Docker images intended to be used by developers or in CLI pipelines.
+The mimics sub-command, scan-image, creates vulnerability reports on Docker images intended to be used by developers or in CLI pipelines.
 After you have setup the command line interface (CLI) Infrastructure as Code (IaC) scanning tool via Docker or local executable, you're ready to start using it with your Docker images.

 Prerequisites

-Before scanning Docker images with the scanning tool, ensure you have the following:
+Before scanning Docker images with the scanning tool, ensure you have a proper setup for the CLI Scanning tool

 Rename Executable